 The Ugandan Coffee Development Authority UCDA have reported that their country’s coffee exports for the month of February were 89,435 bags or 18.90% higher than the same month last year, at a total of 562,763 bags.
 Uganda Robusta exports registered a 28.72% increase in exports when compared to the same month last year, to total 500,685 bags, whereas Arabica exports registered a decrease by 26.40% to a total 62,078 bags exported in February this year.
 The UCDA likewise report that the cumulative exports for the first five months of the October 2020 to September 2021 coffee year are 198,205 bags or 9.48% higher than the same period in the previous year, at a total of 2,289,880 bags.

-The September to September contracts arbitrage between the London and New York markets widened yesterday, to register this at 39.40 usc/Lb., while this equates to 30.12% price discount for the London robusta coffee market.
+The May-to-May contract arbitrage between the London and New York markets narrowed yesterday: to register this at 65.14 usc/Lb.
+This equates to 51.05% price discount for the London Robusta coffee market.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 4,239 bags yesterday; to register these stocks at 1,489,377 bags.
-There was a total 8,983 bags reduction reported to the number of bags pending grading for this exchange; to register these pending grading stocks at 39,924 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to remain decrease by 5,450 bags yesterday, to register these stocks at 1,835,154 bags, with 94.8% of these certified stocks being held in Europe at a total of 1,740,608 bags and the remaining 5.2% being held in the USA at a total 94,546 bags.
+There was meanwhile a larger in number 10,855 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 47,776 bags.